simondilhas/abstractBIM-Sketch/readme.md

 ## Features

-- Convert SVG drawings to IFC (Industry Foundation Classes) format
+- Fast modeling of spaces and converting these SVG drawings to IFC (Industry Foundation Classes) format
+- Fast adding and remodeling existing spaces from a imported IFC Space model to SVG shapes while conserving the hirachical structure of the ifc
 - Layer-based organization system (Project → Site → Building → Storey → Space)
 - Support for multiple buildings within a project
 - Precise measurement grid system (12.5cm raster)
 - Height and metadata management for spaces
-- On the roadmap: Importing IFC to create the basic structure

 ## Getting Started